-How to Show Users in MySQL using Linux
+How to SHOW USERS in MySQL and User Information Using Linux

-When installing MySQL the first user to be created is the root user – the MySQL administrator.
-The root user of your virtual private server has permission to do everything on the MySQL database, so it is not convenient for other people to access your databases using this account.
+Whenever users or database administrators install MySQL, the first user that will be created is the root user – the MySQL administrator.
+The root user will have permissions to do everything on the MySQL database.

-How to Show Users in MySQL on Linux
+How to SHOW USERS in MySQL Database on Linux

 sudo mysql -u root -p